Books Recommended By BGI Community Members

 This is an ever-growing list of books and articles recommended by Sue Brown, DC; BGI Lead Instructors, BGI HQ, and BGI community members.
 Explore, research, and learn just as Sue did here.

-True Self: The Clarity Strategy: Find Peace and Presence through times of chaos by Dr. Cameron Brownley
+True Self: The Clarity Strategy: Find Peace and Presence through times of chaos

 "Whether you have misstepped, overstepped, or are just looking to re-center, this book is for you.
 Dr Cameron will Light your way on the path to Truth in a unique literary experience.
 Whether it’s through basic science, Chiropractic philosophy, Mind-Body practices, metaphysical concepts, personal experiences, or poetic expression, multiple aspects of the reader’s Self are stimulated to articulate “The Clarity Strategy”.